rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 labelGrayMatter = 2
 ```

-First of all we define the path where the `.dcm` files are under.
+First of all we define the path where the `.dcm` files are under, i.e., `pathDicom`.
 Once more, you can get the MRI dataset of my head under [here](https://bitbucket.org/somada141/pyscience/raw/master/20141001_SegmentationSimpleITK/Material/MyHead.zip) whose contents you should extract next to [today's notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20141001_SegmentationSimpleITK/Material/SegmentationSimpleITK.ipynb).

-I want emphasize the 2nd option.
+I want to emphasize the 2nd option.
 As I explain in the comments, I'm going to be limiting the segmentation to a single 2D slice of the DICOM dataset.
 The reason for this is not because the process would become too computationally expensive (clearly slower but not by much) but rather for the sake of clarity.

-When it comes to image segmentation, and especially when using algorithms based on region-growing and pixel-connectivity, application to the full 3D image might yield non-intuitive results, e.g., regions that seem entirely disconnected when viewed on one cross-section but are connected further down the slices through some small structure.
+When it comes to image segmentation, and especially when using algorithms based on region-growing and pixel-connectivity, application to the full 3D image might yield non-intuitive results.
+For examples, regions might seem entirely disconnected when viewed on one cross-section but end up being connected further down the slices through some small structure.
 Therefore, and since I'll only be using 2D visualization, I wanted to keep things clear.

 I should stress that the code I'll be presenting is entirely applicable to the full 3D image but the parameters used in the function calls, e.g. seed-point indices, won't be.
 Image segmentation is mostly about trial-n-error so try away.

-Lastly, note the two `labelWhiteMatter` and `labelGrayMatter`.
+Lastly, note `labelWhiteMatter` and `labelGrayMatter`.
 These are simply two integer values, which will act as label indices in the segmentation as we want the different tissues to be characterized by a different index.
-Its simple as that.
+Its as simple as that.

 ## Loading the DICOM files
 Now let's move onto reading the DICOM files.
-Remember you have to extract the contents of the [MRI dataset](https://bitbucket.org/somada141/pyscience/raw/master/20141001_SegmentationSimpleITK/Material/MyHead.zip), i.e., my head, along side today's notebook.
+Remember you have to extract the contents of the [MRI dataset](https://bitbucket.org/somada141/pyscience/raw/master/20141001_SegmentationSimpleITK/Material/MyHead.zip), i.e., my head, alongside today's notebook.

 ```
 reader = SimpleITK.ImageSeriesReader()